 Fixing stair-step cracks involves re-pointing the walls if the damage is not severe.
 Where necessary, piers may be installed around the foundation of the house to prevent further settlement.
 Only a licensed

 structural engineer or home inspector can determine the extent of the damage and settlement to determine your next course of action.
 Timely repairs can prevent a potential disaster.

 Don’t let foundation cracks cause you sleepless nights.
-Schedule an inspection or request a free estimate and get a lasting solution to your problem.
+Schedule a free inspection and estimate with the expert team at Mount Valley Foundation Services and get a lasting solution to your problem.